rolazar/level-1-course-content/week-2/day-3/day-3-assignment.md

 5. **styles.css**
     - As mentioned above each element will need to be manipulated with one of the positioning/display properties.
     - You will be applying CSS positioning to these elements, so you will have 1 with `position: static`, 1 with `position: relative`, 1 with `position: absolute`, 1 with `position: fixed`, and 1 with `position: sticky`.
+    - Ensure you have your live server open as you apply these position properties so you can see how they interact with each other.
+Change the border color of each element to make it easier to see.
     - The remaining elements will be using the `display` property, so you will have 1 with `display: block`, 1 with `display: inline`, 1 with `display: inline-block`, and 1 with `display: none`.
     - Try setting distinct borders to each element with different colors so you can see how they interact with each other.
 (Remember to use your class/id selectors to make your life easier!)
     - Feel free to experiment with the Flexbox properties you learned as well, however we will be diving deeper into these tomorrow!